 - Nailhead trim is a studded design, usually around the edge of furniture.

-Some upholstered headboards have a soft, pillow-like padded feel that’s meant for more than style alone—they can be quite comfortable and sturdy to lean on.
-A headboard with foam padding gives you an extra layer for lounging in bed instead of piling up several pillows.
-Consider the material of the headboard if you want to lean against it, as the stiffness of metal or wood does not provide a relaxing place to recline, and some upholstery, while beautiful, can be scratchy or uncomfortable.
-Some materials, like polyurethane, may be comfortable to lean on, but this type of use can cause wear and tear and shorten the lifespan of your headboard.
+Some upholstered headboards have a soft, cushionlike padded feel that can be quite comfortable and sturdy to lean on.
+A headboard with foam padding gives an extra layer for lounging in bed instead of piling up several pillows.
+Consider the material of the headboard if it will be leaned against, as the stiffness of metal or wood does not provide a relaxing place for sitting up in bed, and some upholstery, while beautiful, can be scratchy or uncomfortable.
+Some materials, like polyurethane, may be comfortable to lean on, but this type of use can cause wear and tear and shorten the lifespan of the headboard.

 Size and Height

-The size of your bed dictates which size headboard to purchase.
+The size of the bed dictates which size headboard to purchase.
 Beds come in single, twin, full, queen, and king size; a headboard for a king-size bed is way too wide for a twin, so having the correct size is essential.
 This is especially important for bed-mounted headboards, as they need to fit the bed frame correctly to work properly.
 There is some leeway with wall-mounted bed frames and freestanding bed frames as they don’t need to attach to a specific-size frame.
-However, aesthetically, you should purchase the headboard that fits your bed frame so it matches the bed visually.
+However, aesthetically, people should purchase the headboard that fits their bed frame so it matches the bed visually.

-The height you need for a headboard depends on a few factors.
-If you have high ceilings, taller headboards may fit nicely.
-Headboards with a lower height give the option for more room for shelves, art, or photos to be placed above the headboard.
-Some headboards have adjustable height options for bed-mounted headboards, and wall-mounted headboards can be adjusted for preference as well.
+The height needed for a headboard depends on a few factors.
+In rooms with high ceilings, taller headboards may fit nicely.
+Headboards with a lower height give the option for more room for shelves, art, or photos to be placed on the wall above.
+Some headboards have adjustable-height options for bed-mounted headboards, and wall-mounted headboards can be adjusted for preference as well.

 Ease of Cleaning

-You may not imagine cleaning a headboard when you purchase it, but this should be a factor in your selection.
+While it may not be an obvious consideration, ease of cleaning should be a factor in the selection process.
 The material of a headboard influences how it should be cleaned.
-Cleaning your headboard helps it look better and prevents dust and allergens from building up.
+Cleaning the headboard helps it retain its good looks and prevents dust and allergens from building up.

-Which tools you use to clean your headboard will depend on how it is constructed.
+The tools and products required to clean the headboard depend on how it is constructed.
 Wood, metal, leather, and faux leather can usually be wiped off easily with a clean cloth.
 Upholstered headboards can be cleaned with the upholstery brush on a vacuum, a steam cleaner, or a lint roller.
 Upholstery typically requires a bit more care to help it last longer and stay clean.
-Fabrics can absorb oil from your hair and skin, sweat, and moisture from spills, which may mean you need to spot clean or deep clean to bring it back to a pristine appearance.
+Fabrics can absorb oil from hair and skin, sweat, and moisture from spills, which may mean spot cleaning or deep cleaning is needed to bring it back to a pristine appearance.